Little Man, What Now? (novel)

 Little Man, What Now?
 (German title: Kleiner Mann – was nun?) is a novel by Hans Fallada, which although first published in June 1932, is set between 1930 and November 1932.
 The book was an immediate success in Germany, given its intense descriptions of the harsh life in the years after the Stock Market Crash of 1929 and the first years of the Great Depression.
-The book was also the breakthrough for Fallada as a writer of fiction.
+The book was also a breakthrough for Fallada as a fiction writer.

 Plot synopsis

-The bookkeeper Johannes Pinneberg and his girlfriend, the sales girl Emma "Lämmchen" Mörschel, marry when they find out that she is two months pregnant.
-Hardly any time passes until Pinneberg is fired and must find a new job in the middle of the economic crisis.
+The bookkeeper Johannes Pinneberg and his girlfriend, the salesgirl Emma "Lämmchen" Mörschel, marry after they find out that she is two months pregnant.
+Johannes is fired and must find a new job in the middle of the economic crisis.

-Pinneberg's despicable mother Mia, a nightclub hostess from Berlin, comes to the rescue by finding her son a job as a salesman in the Berlin department store Mandels.
-However, Pinneberg is under heavy pressure because the boss, Spannfuss, introduces a monthly quota for all salesmen to achieve, otherwise they are made redundant.
-This leads to fierce competition between the colleagues.
-As their son Horst, whom they affectionately call “Shrimp,” is born, money again becomes scarce because their health insurance payouts are delayed.
+Johannes' mother, Mia, a nightclub hostess from Berlin, comes to the rescue by finding her son a job as a salesman in a Berlin department store.
+However, Johannes is under heavy pressure once his boss introduces a monthly sales quota for salesman to meet, or else they be made redundant; this leads to fierce competition between colleagues.
+When Johannes and Emmma's son Horst, is born, money becomes scarce again when their health insurance payouts are delayed.

-After a year Pinneberg becomes less able to work at Mandels.
-After many warnings about lateness, he is very behind on his monthly quota.
-He begs the film actor Franz Schlüter, who wanders into the shop, to buy something from him.
-The actor refuses and complains to the manager about Pinneberg's behavior, and Pinneberg is promptly fired.
+After a year, Johannes becomes less able to work at Mandels: he is warned for his frequent tardiness and is behind on his quota.
+Film actor Franz Schlüter wanders into the shop, and Johannes begs Franz to buy something from him.
+The actor refuses and complains to the manager about Johannes's behavior, and Johannes is promptly fired.

-In November 1932, the small family illegally moves into Pinneberg's former colleague's summer house 40 km east of Berlin.
-Although Pinneberg has been unemployed for 14 months, his wife forbids him to steal coal.
-Instead, she darns socks and does dressmaking for local families to earn a bit.
-One of Pinneberg's journeys to Berlin ends in a fiasco, as Pinneberg, with his poor appearance, is chased away from Friedrichstrasse by the police.
-The couple realize that good old-fashioned love is all that matters.
+In November 1932, the family illegally moves into Johannes' former colleague's summer house 40 km east of Berlin.
+Johannes has been unemployed for 14 months, so Emma darns socks and sews dresses for local families for money.
+One of Johannes' journeys to Berlin ends in a fiasco, as Johannes, with his poor appearance, is chased away from Friedrichstrasse by the police.
+The couple realizes that good old-fashioned love is all that matters.

+Social Commentary

-Fallada gives a detailed description of the living conditions of the white-collar workers of the time.
-He also shows the roles of trade unions, governmental institutions, and sacking in the labor market, while also highlighting the benefits of Germany's social care system which pays unemployment benefits for a while, takes care of the medical bills when baby Horst is born, and pays Emma so that she doesn't have to work in the weeks before and after giving birth.
+Fallada gives detailed descriptions of the living conditions of the white-collar workers of the time.
+He also shows the roles of trade unions, governmental institutions, and sacking in the labor market, while also highlighting the benefits of Germany's social care system, including unemployment benefits, socialized medicine, and maternity leave.
 Businesses are shown to exploit and pit people of the same class against each other, and reveal everyone's worst side.